Fuinny/Oligopoly/DOCUMENTATION.md

 # Documentation
-The documentation contains instructions for adding new companies and events to the game.
+This documentation provides instructions on how to add new companies and events to the game.
-To add your company or event, you will need to edit the Data.xml file, which contains all the data used in the game.
+To add your company or event, you will need to edit the Data.xml file, which contains all the necessary data for the game.

 ## How to add your own company
 1. Open Data.xml file